 Vaccination is the best protection against COVID-19.
 Being immunized reduces the risk of becoming infected with the virus and if you do become infected, reduces the risk of becoming seriously ill, being hospitalized or admitted to intensive care and dying.
-As well, growing evidence indicates that if a vaccinated person does become infected with COVID-19, their likelihood of spreading the illness to others is lower than unvaccinated people.
-Immunizing as many people as possible helps protect those who are not yet able to be vaccinated, particularly children under 12 and some people with serious health conditions.
+Immunizing as many people as possible helps protect those who are not yet able to be vaccinated, particularly children under 5 and some people with serious health conditions.